caltechads/django-wildewidgets/docs/tables.rst

     striped
         (optional) use a table with striped rows.

+    hide_controls:
+        (optional) whether or not to hide the table controls

     field_types
         (optional) dictionary of field types with `field` as the key.
 Current valid types are `currency`.

+    alignment:
+        (optional) dictionary of alignments with `field` as the key.
+Valid values are `left`, `right`, and `center`.

+    bool_icons:
+        (optional) dictionary of icons with `field` as the key.
+Values are in the form of a list or one or two tuples.
+The first tuple contains the bootstrap icon (minus the 'bi-') to show if the value is True, and the css class of the icon.
+The second tuple contains the bootstrap icon (minus the 'bi-') to show if the value is False, and the css class of the icon.

 As an example::